fNIRS/snirf/.github/issue_template/question.md

 ---
 name: Asking a question / requesting help
-about: Ask the community for help or advise
+about: Ask the community for help or advice
 title: '[Question] '
-labels: 'Question'
+labels: 'question'
 assignees: ''

 ---